On the Geometric Ergodicity of Metropolis-Hastings Algorithms for Lattice Gaussian Sampling: Symmetric Metropolis-Klein Algorithm

 \subsection{Symmetric Metropolis-Klein Algorithm}

-The Metropolis algorithm can be viewed as a special case of the MH algorithm by utilizing a symmetric proposal distribution $q(\mathbf{x},\mathbf{y})$ \cite{MetropolisOrignial}.
-In the proposed algorithm, we use Klein's algorithm to generate the symmetric proposal distribution.
-By doing this, the generation of the state candidate $\mathbf{y}$ highly depends on the previous state $\mathbf{x}$, thus leading to more effective sampling compared to the independent one.
-Moreover, since the chain is symmetric, the calculation of the acceptance ratio $\alpha$ is also greatly simplified.
+The Metropolis algorithm can be viewed as a special case of the MH algorithm by utilizing a symmetric proposal distribution $q(\mathbf{x},\mathbf{y})=q(\mathbf{y},\mathbf{x})$ \cite{MetropolisOrignial}.
+In the proposed algorithm, we again use Klein's algorithm to generate the symmetric proposal distribution.
+Yet, the generation of the state candidate $\mathbf{y}$ depends on the current state $\mathbf{x}$, which is different from the independent MHK algorithm.
 Specifically, as shown in Algorithm 3, its sampling procedure at each Markov move can be summarized by the following steps:

 1)\ \ \emph{Given the current Markov state $\mathbf{X}_{t}=\mathbf{x}$, sample from the symmetric proposal distribution through Klein's algorithm to obtain the candidate state $\mathbf{y}$ for $\mathbf{X}_{t+1}$},